Firkax69/homepage-odin/README.md

 Corner square styles in nedia queries;

 .footer-img-box both HTML and CSS needs doing and for all media queries as well

+@Implemented picture with source and srcset parameters with zoomIn and zoomOut effect.